 Optimized to meet climate objectives

 The system is further developed and optimized to meet climate objectives by connecting districts with existing and new buildings to the grid and by shifting to more renewable energy.
-A heat market group formed by CTR, VEKS and HOFOR optimizes the heat production from:
+The utilities optimizes the heat production hour by hour from:

 - 2 large biomass fuelled CHP plants: Amagerværket and Avedøreværket